Is It Time to Replace My Roof?

 Peeling Paint on the Underside of Roof Overhangs.If you begin to see watermarks, spotting or peeling paint on the underside of your roof overhangs, this could be a sign that your roof has already started leaking.

-If you begin to notice any of these problems with your roof, you should immediately contact a professional to do a thorough inspection of your roof.
+If you begin to notice any of these problems with your roof, you should immediately have a thorough inspection done of your roof.
 One of the tough questions will be whether it is better to patch a few bad areas of your roof, or if you need to do a complete roof replacement.
 The answer to this will be determined by the extent of your roof’s problem and its age.